View All 1796 Capped Bust to Right Half Eagle

 Description

 The 1796 Capped Bust to Right Half Eagle - 1796/5 is a Gold Half Eagle produced at the Philadelphia Mint as part of the Capped Bust to Right Half Eagles 1795-1807 series.
-With a mintage of just 6,196, this is a rare issue sought by specialists.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
-Designed by Robert Scot.
+With a mintage of 6,196, this is an extremely rare issue.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
+Multiple die varieties exist.
+The 6 over 5 overdate is collected as a distinct variety.
+Estimated market value ranges from $28K to $313K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8067.
-The Capped Bust Right Half Eagle ($5 gold) was the first gold coin struck at the U.S. The 1798 small eagle is a famous rarity.
-The Bass-Dannreuther reference catalogs numerous die varieties.
-These coins represent the very beginning of American gold coinage.

 External References